There seems to be a ton of people talking and writing about how to implement or improve your company culture this year.

 Improving work/life balance has become a huge trend over the past few years to try to combat both burnout, low productivity, and turnover.

 It’s no joke that burnout has become a real problem for this generation.
-Costing the economy about $190 billion in healthcare expenses and lost productivity
+Costing the economy about $190 billion in healthcare expenses and lost productivity.
+There are numerous strategies working professionals now use to increase productivity while contributing to healthy company culture.

 Because of this, I wanted to see if companies with high scores for Work/Life Balance also had great company culture ratings across the board.